Blummycode/alx-low_level_programming/0x12-singly_linked_lists/README.md

-a linked list node contains data and link with address of next node
+linked list is a data structure type.
+Each node contains data and address of the next node